 Each patient needs bespoke advice to suit their own oral hygiene needs.
 Whether you need a few tips on flossing, a recommendation for the best electric toothbrush to choose, advice on which toothpaste to buy, or an explanation of how interdental brushes work, then your hygienist is on hand to help.
 They can also talk to you about your diet, so if you’re worried that your food and drink habits might be damaging your teeth, ask your hygienist for advice.

-At Honour Health, our hygienist uses a state of the art EMS Airflow hygiene system (see video above) for the best professional clean possible.
+At Honour Health, our hygienist uses a state of the art EMS Airflow hygiene system (see video above) for a professional clean.

 The EMS Airflow hygiene system is an innovative technique, which uses an advanced machine to fire a powerful jet of water, compressed air and fine powder particles at the teeth to quickly and effectively remove plaque and soft deposits.
 It’s faster than a traditional scale and polish – and it’s painless.

 Nothing compares to Airflow for getting rid of plaque, as it’s the only dental hygiene system that cleans sub-gingivally (underneath the gum line) for a really thorough clean, to reveal a brighter, fresher smile.
 Despite its power to blast away plaque lurking underneath the gums, Airflow is a gentle, comfortable, non-invasive treatment and is ideal for anyone with sensitive teeth.
 It is also ideal for smokers, periodontal patients, dental implant patients and orthodontic patients.
 Unlike teeth whitening treatments, Airflow is suitable for those who have veneers, crowns and bridges.

 If you’re a fan of tea, coffee or red wine, then you’ll be pleased to know that Airflow is also hugely effective for removing staining, revealing a brighter smile.
 No amount of brushing is going to lift staining from these drinks, but an Airflow session will blast those stains away in no time.